 option, and does not disappoint.

-now dropping at an extremely fast rate and a lot of the main floodplains
+is now dropping at an extremely fast rate and a lot of the main

-upstream are dry, toward the end of the month the floodplain on the
+floodplains upstream are dry, toward the end of the month the floodplain

-western side of Impalila Island starts to empty its bounty into the kasai
+on the western side of Impalila Island starts to empty its bounty into

-channel and gives rise to an amazing “catfish run” every
+the kasai channel and gives rise to an amazing “catfish run” every year.

-year.
-Thousands and thousands of catfish rove up and down the Kasai
+Thousands and thousands of catfish rove up and down the Kasai channel in

-channel in search of pockets of baitfish that seek the refuge of the
+search of pockets of baitfish that seek the refuge of the receding

-when it will happen.
-The catfish run has extreme importance to those
+happen.
+The catfish run has extreme importance to those targeting tigers

-targeting tigers as the tigerfish will generally be hanging off the sides
+as the tigerfish will generally be hanging off the sides of the channel

-of the channel waiting for any bait fish forced out by the marauding
+waiting for any bait fish forced out by the marauding catfish. but be

-catfish. but be warned although there are a lot of fish around sometimes
+warned although there are a lot of fish around sometimes the tigers can

 September – the river now